burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

 EntityType wedding = graph.putEntityType("event").superType(event);
 ```

-Simple, from there all operations remain the same.
+From there, all operations remain the same.

-It is worth remembering that adding a type hierarchy does allow you to create a more expressive database but you will need to follow more validation rules.
-Please checkout [this](../advanced-grakn/validation.html) section for more details.
+It is worth remembering that adding a type hierarchy allows you to create a more expressive database but you will need to follow more validation rules.
+Please check out [this section](../advanced-grakn/validation.html) for more details.

 ### Rule Java API

 All rule instances are of type inference-rule which can be retrieved by:

 ```java